 Many credit cards provide better purchase and fraud protection, and rewards as compared to debit cards.
 Credit cards can improve your credit score, by increasing your credit history.
 Having good credit score will allow you to qualify for a loan faster and at a better rate of interests.

 Moreover, during emergencies, you may have to pull out more than what your debit card permits and charge you hefty overdraft fees.
-However, .
+However, interest paid on the credit card balances are comparatively lower.
 But, make sure you pay off the borrowed sum quickly.

 Check out - Credit card fraud: What you must know about it